-The national treatment principle, as well as the MFN principle, is often invoked in WTO disputes.
-However, an argument regarding national treatment is rarely made on its own; instead, the national treatment principle is usually invoked in connection with other provisions regarding MFN, quantitative restrictions, TRIMs, and standards and conformity, etc.
+treatment principle is usually invoked in connection with other provisions regarding MFN, quantitative restrictions, TRIMs, and standards and conformity, etc.

-B. MAJOR CASES
+MAJOR CASES

 (1) Japan - Taxes on Alcoholic Beverages (DS8, 10, 11)

 The Panel report adopted on November 10, 1987 determined that Japan violated the national treatment principle provided for in GATT Article III.
 Japan responded to this by revising the Liquor Tax Act and abolishing the ad valorem duty system, the grading system, and the differential tax rate system based on the extracted component of fruit liquor.
 Japan also reduced the differences in the tax rates between distilled spirits.
 However, the EC pointed out that differences in the tax rates still remained between shochu and other distilled spirits, and consultations were held again in 1995.